mccdaq/mcculw/README.rst

 ======  ===========================================================================================
-Info    Contains a Python API for interacting with Measurement Computing's Universal Library.
+Info    Contains a Python API for interacting with Measurement Computing's Universal Library in Windows.
 See
         GitHub_ for the latest source.
 Author  Measurement Computing
 ======  ===========================================================================================